briankoser/sfc-listeners-guide/episodes/0199-doctor-who-coming-to-a-theater-near-you-and-other-news.md

 # Opening
 They are competing against Strangers and Aliens in a 2-QB fantasy football league.

-Matt gives the Matt Anderson Guarantee that he will get caught up with {% workTitle "Doctor Who" %} by the 50th anniversary.
+Matt gives the Matt Anderson Guarantee that he will get caught up with {% work "Doctor Who" %} by the 50th anniversary.
 Ben bets him $10 he will fail his 90-day challenge.

 Matt wants to know how many "against it"s Ben gives for every "for it".